Eva Matsuzaki

-Eva Matsuzaki (born Eva Pūpols on February 27, 1944) is a retired architect and first former female president of the Royal Architectural Institute of Canada (RAIC).
+Eva Matsuzaki (born Eva Pūpols on 27 February 1944) is a retired architect and first former female president of the Royal Architectural Institute of Canada (RAIC).
 Eva immigrated from Latvia to the United States and later developed her career living in Vancouver, Canada.
-In 1998, she established her own firm known as Matsuzaki Architects Incorporated along with her husband, Kiyoshi Matsuzaki.
-Matsuzaki is a founding member of Vancouver's women in architecture support network and is involved in environmentally sensitive and sustainable building design.
+In 1998, she established her own firm known as Matsuzaki Architects along with her husband, Kiyoshi Matsuzaki.
+Eva Matsuzaki is a founding member of Vancouver's women in architecture support network and is involved in environmentally sensitive and sustainable building design.

 Early life and education

-Eva Pūpols was born on February 27, 1944, in Riga, Latvia, that at the time was occupied by Nazi Germany, and later immigrated to New York City, USA with her family at the age of 5.
+Eva Pūpols was born on 27 February 1944, in Riga, Latvia, that at the time was occupied by Nazi Germany, and she later immigrated to New York City, USA with her family at the age of 5.
 She wanted to create architecture as early as ten years old.
 She would stay up late at night and redesign houses and building plans that were featured in magazines.
 Eva attended Cornell University and graduated with a Bachelor of Architecture degree in 1966.
 She was one of two women in a graduating class of 40 students.

 Through her career, Eva met her late husband and fellow architect, Kiyoshi Matsuzaki.
-Eva and Kiyoshi met at the coffee machine while both working at Kevin Roche John Dinkeloo & Associates and were married in 1970.
-Kiyoshi is a Japanese-Canadian architect, former president of the Royal Architectural Institute of Canada (RAIC) and former council member of the Architectural Institute of British Columbia.
-Eva and Kiyoshi moved to Vancouver, British Columbia, in 1972 where they worked together for the entirety of their architectural careers.
+Eva and Kiyoshi met at the coffee machine while both worked at Kevin Roche John Dinkeloo & Associates and were married in 1970.
+Kiyoshi was a Japanese-Canadian architect, former president of the Royal Architectural Institute of Canada (RAIC) and former council member of the Architectural Institute of British Columbia.
+Eva and Kiyoshi moved to Vancouver, British Columbia, in 1972 where they worked together for the remainder of their architectural careers.
 In 2010, Kiyoshi was diagnosed with pancreatic cancer and died in 2012.
 Eva and Kiyoshi have two children, Tessa and Martin.